mkreitze/libFBCAGen/README.md

+# How to use

+The following libraries are required to use this library for map generation:
+Python 3
+PIL (python image library)
+os (operating system library)
+time
+random

+To use, simply download **FBCAConsts.py** and **libFBCAGen.py** to your working directory.
+From here use normal import commands to access any functions and data structures.
+Within this git (as well as in this readme) there are a variety of example codes.
+Below is preface of what this package can do.

 # Preface

+The following is a quick, reproducible and infintely scalable method to generate similar looking videogame level-maps using fashion based cellular automata.
 Fashion Based Cellular Automata (FBCA) are self organizing structures that are normal cellular automata with a governing rule set known as a score matrix.
 This score matrix allows a single cell of a FBCA to change its state to a nearby more desirable state by evaluating scores assigned to each cell.
 FBCAs have been found to be extremely useful for level-map genreation in videogames.
 This comes from an FBCA exhibiting local self organizing behaviour which, when paired with an inital random state, produce level-maps that have similar local behaviour but different overall configurations.
 FBCA were first defined (here).
 For a more applied explaination the map below has been generated using FBCA.

 ![A cavern map image](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/niceImage%206.png)